Meinhard's Bitters

-Meinhard's Bitters was created and manufactured by Dr. Teodoro Meinhard, a German-born resident of Venezuela, and the founder of Meinhard & Company.
-The full and exact name of Meinhard's Bitters is subject to some historical and legal question, and certainly changed over time.
+Meinhard's Bitters was an alcoholic drink created and manufactured by Dr. Teodoro Meinhard, a German-born resident of Venezuela, and the founder of Meinhard & Company.
+The complete and exact name of Meinhard's Bitters is subject to some historical and legal question, and certainly changed over time.
 This brand of bitters came into existence in 1866 in Upata, Venezuela and manufacture moved in 1870 to Ciudad Bolívar (then called Angostura) Venezuela.
 The recipe was also licensed to Von Glahn Bros. and distributed as Caroni bitters in North America by 1893.